dball1126/old_foodback_app/README.md

 working on timestamps for _experiences.erb still but now trying to still fox following users and businesses at the same time look at users controller business controller relationships and relationshipz

+just added:
+belongs_to :followerz, class_name: "User", optional: true
+  belongs_to :followedz, class_name: "Business", optional: true

+  just took out remote: true

+  4/5/2018

+  Still having major trouble following both businesses and users at the same time.
+Lately I changed belongs_to over to has_many in model when compared to rumordom and the book

+  $("#followz_form").html("<%= escape_javascript(render('businesses/followz')) %>");
+$("#followerzs").html('<%= @business.followerzs.count %>');

+changed @user and 's over to @business and now it works with remote forms

+Check routes.
+Issue in routes.